danahagist/100_Days_Of_ML_Code/activity.md

 ### Day 66: October 11th, 2018

 ***Today's Progress***:
 Dove back into Dataquest's "Machine Learning in Python: Intermediate" course today, looking at K-Means Clustering.
-This is a really cool topic that can help you discover patterns from unlabeled data (unsupervised learning).
+This is a really important topic that can help you discover patterns from unlabeled data (unsupervised learning).

 Dataquest: https://www.dataquest.io
 - Clustering Basics
+- K-Means Clustering

 ***Thoughts:***
-...
+I really want to find some good data sets where I can work with this Python package and algorithm and find some interesting insights in the data.
+This would also be a great method to perform some customer segmentation at work.

 ***Link to Work:***
 None